Counselling and career development services - Personal counselling and wellbeing

 TAFE NSW wants you to get the most out of your learning experience, but sometimes personal matters can affect your well being and interfere with your ability to learn and complete assessments.
 That is why TAFE NSW offers free counselling about education and careers to current and future students.

-You can drop into the counselling unit at your campus and make an appointment time or contact them via phone or email to make a time that best suits you.
-Counselling services are usually provided in one-to-one sessions at TAFE NSW locations, but telephone or suitable video conferencing can be arranged in those locations or situations where it may be difficult to make it in to see a counsellor face to face.
-Speak to a Counsellor about this at the time of making you’re appointment.
-Staff will take the time to listen to your needs and work with you to come up with strategies to help you.
+TAFE Counsellors will take the time to listen to your needs and work with you to come up with strategies to help you.
 You can talk confidentially about all kinds of situations knowing your privacy* will be respected.
-TAFE Counsellors can help you with situations and personal matters, such as:
+TAFE Counsellors can help you with situations and personal issues that may impact your studies such as:

 - anxiety, stress and depression;